waltlillyman/nhl_goal_alert/README.md

 ## Why
 I wrote this to help me troubleshoot a problem with the excellent [NHL API integration for HACS on Home Assistant](https://github.com/JayBlackedOut/hass-nhlapi), by [@JayBlackedOut](https://github.com/JayBlackedOut).
 The symptom I'm troubleshooting is that the HA sensor stops updating during a game, sometimes for 20 minutes or longer.
 If I restart HA, the sensor resumes updating.
 Until it stops again.
-My Home Assistant has no other connectivity or performance symptoms.
+My Home Assistant instance has no other connectivity or performance symptoms.

 Culprits could be many, including
 1. slow DNS server responses